--Robert Holschuh--Pius XI--2010-2012--Robert, a dual sport athlete who played both basketball and soccer, had his best season in 2010 helping to lead a "new" FLASH freshman team playing their 1st season together.
-Robert scored 277 points and had 107 assists in 2010, production which still ranks him in the top 10 in both categories.
+-Robert Holschuh--Pius XI--2010-2012--Robert, a dual sport athlete who played both basketball and soccer, had his best season for FLASH in 2010 helping to lead a "new" FLASH freshman team playing their 1st season together.
+Robert scored 277 points and had 107 assists in 2010, production which ranked him in the top 10 in both categories at the time.

--Joey Immekus--Greendale Martin Luther--2017--Joey, who joined a brand new FLASH freshman team in 2017, became only the 3rd freshman to ever be selected to the "All-FLASH" team as a result of his outstanding season.
-Joey became the 1st player in FLASH history to lead his team in every statistical category as he scored 287 points, averaged 10.3 points per game, hit 32 "3's", shot 72% from the FT line, recorded 86 assists, averaged 3.1 assists per game and had a season-high 26 points in a game, Joey repeated the accomplishment in 2018 but with larger numbers.
+-Joey Immekus--Greendale Martin Luther--2017-2018--Joey, who joined a brand new FLASH freshman team in 2017, became only the 3rd freshman to ever be selected to the "All-FLASH" team as a result of his outstanding season.
+After becoming the 1st player in FLASH history to lead his team in every statistical category in 2017 as he scored 287 points, averaged 10.3 points per game, hit 32 "3's", shot 72% from the FT line, recorded 86 assists, averaged 3.1 assists per game and had a season-high 26 points in a game, Joey repeated the accomplishment in 2018 but with larger numbers.
 He scored 485 points (4th most in FLASH history), averaged a FLASH record 18.7 points per game, hit 53 "3's" (only the 5th player in FLASH history with 50 or more in a season), shot 82% from the FT line, recorded 81 assists, averaged 3.1 assists per game and had a season-high 39 points in a game in July (2nd highest single game in FLASH history).
 On top of the statistical success, Joey plays with a non-stop "motor" every time he steps on the floor which helps to make him excel at both ends of the floor.
 Following a brilliant sophomore season for FLASH, Joey was off to a good start in 2019 before a broken foot sidelined him for 2 months.
 Regardless, he still managed to score 326 points and lead the team in scoring average with 14.2 points per game and led the team in assists with 92.
 For his 3 year FLASH career, he became only the 2nd player to ever score 1,000 points in his FLASH career (1,098) and is 2nd on the all-time scoring list.
 He also is 2nd on he all-time list for double figure scoring games with 54, 4th on the all-time list for made "3's" with 133 and 7th on the all-time list in assists with 262 and the most ever by a non-point guard.

 -Matt Kasar--Oak Creek--2015--Matt had an outstanding season in his 1st with FLASH as a sophomore in 2015 as he became only the 2nd player in FLASH history to score more than 200 points (233) and dish out more than 150 assists (163) in a single season.
 He also became only the 2nd FLASH player to ever record multiple point-assist "double-doubles" in a season with 3 while making everyone around him better.
 Matt also led the team in made "3's" with 47 which placed him 4th on the all-time list at the time.
 His 163 assists placed him 3rd on the single season list but actually placed him 5th on the career list after only one season.

--Zach Lewkowski--South Milwaukee--2017--Zach, who joined the FLASH sophomore team in 2017, had an outstanding season in his 1st year with his new teammates as he became only the 5th player in FLASH history to score more than 400 points in a season (446) and of those players, is the 1st to ever record over 100 assists as well (124).
-Zach's 446 points are the 3rd highest single season point total ever for FLASH and he also broke the FLASH record for "3's" in a season with an incredible 88, breaking the record of 62 set in 2016.
+-Zach Lewkowski--South Milwaukee--2017-2018--Zach, who joined the FLASH sophomore team in 2017, had an outstanding season in his 1st year with his new teammates as he became only the 5th player in FLASH history to score more than 400 points in a season (446) and of those players, is the 1st to ever record over 100 assists as well (124).
+Zach's 446 points were the 3rd highest single season point total ever for FLASH at the time and he also broke the FLASH record for "3's" in a season with an incredible 88, breaking the record of 62 set in 2016.
 He became the 1st non-point guard in FLASH history to record a point/assist "double-double" with an 18 point/10 assist effort in April.
-At the same tournament, he broke the FLASH single game record for "3's" with 8 and in that game scored a season-high 36 points (2nd most in a single game in FLASH history).
+At the same tournament, he broke the FLASH single game record for "3's" with 8 and in that game scored a season-high 36 points (2nd most in a single game in FLASH history at that time).
 In July, he recorded his 2nd point/assist "double-double" with a 25 point/10 assist game and finished the season averaging 13.9 points per game and 3.9 assists per game and reached a level of production never before attained by a FLASH player as he became the 1st to ever score more than 400 points, record more than 100 assists and hit more than 80 "3's" in a season.
 In 2018, Zach repeated this accomplishment as he scored 527 points (2nd most in FLASH history), dished out 133 assists (5th most in FLASH history and most by a non-point guard) and hit 83 "3's".
 He became the 2nd player in FLASH history to lead his team in every statistical category and finished the season as the #2 career scorer in FLASH history with 973 points as well as #2 in "3's" with 171, #3 in double figure scoring games with 50, #6 in assists with 257 and was in the top 10 in every career category.

 -Nathan Schaefer--Whitnall-2011-2013--Nathan, who had a breakout year in 2012, had an even better year in 2013.
 After becoming the 1st player in FLASH history to ever score more than 200 points (240) and record more than 150 assists (169) in 2012, he became the 1st player to score more than 300 points (340) and record more than 200 assists (249) in 2013.
 His 340 points ranked him 4th on the all-time single season scoring list at the time and his 249 assists, 7.6 per game average and 16 assists in a single game all shattered his own records of 169, 7.1 and 13 set in 2012.
 Nathan also scored in double figures in 21 games in 2013, the 4th most ever, and his 38 career double figure games ties him with teammate Quin Rowen for 3rd on the all-time career list.
 Nathan became the 1st FLASH player to ever record multiple double digit assist games in a season with 6 in 2012 and 8 in 2013.
 Prior to 2012, there had been a total of only 5 double digit assist games in FLASH history and Nathan finished his FLASH career with 15 of the 22 such games at the time.
 He also recorded 5 more point/assist “double-doubles” in 2013 to bring his record career total to 8 out of the 11 such games at the time and became the 1st player in FLASH history to have multiple “double-doubles” in a season.
 His 786 career points make him the 2nd all-time leading scorer for FLASH and his 510 career assists are by far, the most ever in FLASH history.